ClickHouse/clickhouse-docs/README.md

 </span>

 ClickHouse is blazing fast, but understanding ClickHouse and using it effectively is a journey.
-The documentation is your source for the knowledge you need to be successful with your ClickHouse projects and applications.
+The documentation is your source for gaining the knowledge you need to be successful with your ClickHouse projects and applications.

 ## Highlights